 Liability is always an important concern when it comes to the performance of a working dog, and reliability often means the difference between life and death for a dog.
 When dealing with aggressive dogs, the prevention of injury to both people and other animals is a serious matter.
-Therefore, K9-1 utilizes the best combination of scientifically proven reinforcement schedules and principles for both encouraging and discouraging behaviors.
-Used in conjunction, this produces the most scientifically reliable training possible for an ever changing real world environment.
+Therefore, Foundation Style Dog Trainers utilize the best combination of scientifically proven reinforcement schedules and principles for both encouraging and discouraging behaviors.
+Used in conjunction, this produces the most scientifically reliable training possible for the demanding and ever-changing real-world environment.

 Command Structure Optimization

 Communication through a comprehensive, fair, and predictable command structure is essential to reap the full benefits of a proper handler/canine relationship.
-Missing pieces or sloppy command structures cause countless side-effects that may not be obvious in a controlled training environment, but will show its face during live deployments when the communication is needed most.
-Not only should command structures communicate attention, right, wrong, and clearly what is commanded, it should also incorporate scientific rules to obtain the highest possible reliability.
+Missing pieces or sloppy command structures cause countless side-effects that may not be obvious in a controlled training environment, but will show up during live deployments, when the communication is needed most.
+Not only should a command structure clearly communicate the task, it should also incorporate scientific rules to obtain the highest possible reliability.

 It is in the Training

 Not only must the dog present well as a trained dog, but the process in which it is trained should include proper scientific principles taught in the correct order.
 If done correctly, the dog will have a smooth training experience and the handler will reap all the benefits of a confident and obedient dog.

 Done in the wrong order, or without significant attention to the details, a finished dog will show side effects.
 This will limit the depth of understanding the dog has about the training and will ultimately affect the handler’s performance with the dog.

 Quality control helps with the process of pinpointing side effects from skipped or incomplete training steps.